yamatt/blog/content/blog/the-reservoir-of-good-will.md

 The amount that they are able to take on this additional work, I like to think of this as _The Reservoir of Good Will_.

 To explain in more detail, **Good will** is the concept of doing something with no expectation of getting something in return.
 In most interpersonal relationships there is some level of trust.
-Trust that someone isn't going to exploit you and is asking for help in good faith.
+Trust that someone isn't going to exploit you and is asking for genuine help.

 A **reservoir** is a body of water, typically stored.
 Its water levels go up as more water enters it, and are drained as the water is used to produce a valuable resource, such as hydro-electric power or drinking water.